 The Controlled Substances Act was signed by President Nixon in 1970, and changes are constantly being applied as new dependent drugs are evolving over time.
-The five types of controlled substances include Narcotics, Depressants, Stimulants, Hallucinogens and Anabolic Steroids.
-With all eyes recently on the opioid epidemic, it’s surprising that there isn’t more talk about the dangers of Tramadol.
+The five types of controlled substances include Narcotics, Depressants, Stimulants, Hallucinogens, and Anabolic Steroids.
+With all eyes recently on the opioid epidemic, it’s surprising that there isn’t more talk about the dangers of Tramadol Addiction.
 When a new prescription painkiller medication comes out, it’s potential for abuse is always questioned.
 Tramadol is an opioid medication used to treat pain; it’s also sold under the brand name Ultram.
 Many people still don’t think that Tramadol has the potential for abuse or can be addictive because it wasn’t classified as a Schedule IV drug nationwide until 2014.
 While Tramadol does have a much lower chance of being abused, Tramadol is addictive.

 Tramadol Addiction Symptoms